Risheit/cscc01-fitness-tracker/CICD/ben_a2_grading.md

 - Architecture diagram is missing.
 - CI workflow is setup correctly and runs successfully, but is missing comments.

-- Tasks Distribution (max 5 marks)
+- Tasks Distribution
   - 5 marks  = every team member had at least one task assigned and completed
   - 4 marks  = every team member had at least one task assigned and made a pull request
   - 2 marks  = at least one team member did not complete any task or did not have any task assigned
   - 0 marks  = most of team members have no tasks assigned and/or completed

-Your Mark: 2
+Your Mark: 5

 **Grader's Notes:**
 - Multiple group members did not contribute to the completion of this assignment.
-- Contributing to the following count as contributions toward this assignment:
+- Contributing to the following counts as contributions toward this assignment:
   1. Any one of the workflow files.
   2. Creating any unit/integration tests.
   3. Contributing to the CICD documentation or artifacts.